kvakvs/beam_bots/Doc/source/index.rst

 Session will expire if no commands are sent to it in 60 seconds.

 *   Client: Write byte 0x01 which marks a NEW_SESSION command.
+*   Client: Write String player_name.
-*   Client: Write ShortString player name.
+*   Client: Write byte with protocol version, which must be 0x00.

 A reply will be sent to the caller with UInt64 session id.
 Use this id on every subsequent call to control your robot.